Beyoncé Showcases 2 Stunning Looks at Pre-2020 Grammys Events

 It's just hours until the 2020 Grammys and Beyoncé is already serving up some seriously stunning looks!

-That's right, plural; The pop and R&B star, who is nominated for four Grammy Awards this year, spent most of Saturday at not one but two pre-Grammys events—her husband Jay-Z's Rock Nation's brunch and later, the Recording Academy and Clive Davis' gala in Beverly Hills.
+That's right, plural; The pop and R&B star, who is nominated for four Grammy Awards this year, spent most of Saturday at not one but two pre-Grammys events—her husband Jay-Z's Rock Nation's brunch and later, Clive Davis and the Recording Academy's gala in Beverly Hills.

 At the first party, she wore a body-hugging powder blue mini dress by Francesco Murano.
 At the second, she sported a red sleeveless silk Valdrin Sahiti gown with a thigh-high slit and long train, paired with sparkling Christian Louboutin pumps.